-Ben first joined the school in 2010 as an undergraduate student, and finished his PhD with the school in 2018 after taking up a post as lecturer in September 2017.
+Ben joined the school of Politics and International Relations as a Lecturer in September 2017.
 Previously he taught as an assistant lecturer in the school, and also taught as a graduate teaching assistant in the School of Psychology, Politics and Sociology at Canterbury Christ Church University.
-He directs the school’s Liberal Arts programme and teaches political thought.

-Ben is happy to supervise research projects on the work of Bernard Stiegler, the philosophy of technology and its relationship to political theory, and in Continental political thought more broadly (particularly within post-structuralism and post-foundationalism).
+Ben is particularly interested in supervising research projects on the work of Bernard Stiegler and in the political theory of technology and work.
+He is also happy to supervise research in Continental political thought more broadly (particularly within post-structuralism and post-foundationalism).

 Human and Social Sciences Staff Representative on the University Senate